Find the best betting sites UK offering top odds, specials, sports markets, bonuses and more. Our comprehensive reviews make you a vet before you bet!

 New customers only • Min deposit £10 • A qualifying bet is a ‘real money’ stake of at least £10 • Min odds 1/2 (1.5) • Free Bets must be claimed within 7 days upon qualifying bet settlement and expires after 7 days • Free Bet stakes not included in returns • Deposit balance is available for withdrawal at any time • Withdrawal restrictions & full T&Cs apply.

 A ‘risk-free’ bet is one that you cannot lose.
-New customers at UK online sports betting sites are often offered risk-free bets.
+New customers at the best betting sites are often offered risk-free bets.
 The requirement is that the customer makes a minimum bet on a chosen event, a range of events or any combination they desire.
 If that bets wins, they take the money.
 If it doesn’t, then the customer receives back their stake as bonus cash.

 New customers at Paddy Power can obtain a risk-free bet when they sign up, worth up to a maximum of £20 and unlike many other risk-free bet offers your money, if the best loses, is paid back as CASH and not as bonus money, which is a fabulous deal.